iamjohnford/gusher/README.md

 to host applications written in [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29).
-Each gusher web application runs as a free-standing web server, but will typically be proxied by a general-purpose web server such as apache or nginx.
+Each gusher web application runs as a free-standing web server, though will typically be fronted by a general-purpose web server such as apache or nginx.
 Features include:

 - basic [postgresql](http://www.postgresql.org/) interface for SQL